Hello from Steve G1XOW in Nottinghamshire, England.

-I'M A COMPUSIVE DX'er, but I also like to have a good ragchew.
-I follow the DX Code of Conduct - best practice in Amateur Radio matters to me, and it should also matter to you!
-Please don't make QRM or use partial callsigns - you won't get in my log like that.
-I NEVER work contesters in a DX Window
+I am a COMPULSIVE DX'er.
+I also like to have a good ragchew with freinds.
+I follow the DX Code - best practice in Amateur Radio is important to me, and it should be important to you.
+Please don't QRM, or use a partial callsign - you won't get in my log like that !

-I am a proud member of the Chiltern DX Club (CDXC) and the Radio Society of Great Britain (RSGB).
+I am a proud member of the Chiltern DX Club (CDXC), the Radio Society of Great Britain (RSGB).

-Need a QSL?
+Need a QSL from me?
 I use ClubLog and LotW for QSL confirmation.
-If you would like a printed card from me then please send $2usd and SASE to my QRZ address and I will QSL direct with you.
+If you want a paper card please send $2usd and SASE to my QRZ address, I will QSL directly with you.

 Alpha 76a with 3 x 8874 (3cx400a7) triodes.
 Can easily run legal limit from 160-10m, around 1.5KW max o/p keydown.